By clicking “Check Writers’ Offers”, you agree to our terms of service and privacy policy. We’ll occasionally send you promo and account related email

 Published: Jun 13, 2024

-When you think of William Shakespeare's play, *Romeo and Juliet*, words like love, passion, and tragedy probably pop into your head.
-It's the story of two young lovers who end up taking their own lives, and it's been capturing people's hearts for ages.
-But really, why do Romeo and Juliet kill themselves?
-This essay's going to dig into that question, looking at things like societal pressures, impulsive actions, and fate.
-By checking out these factors, we can get a better understanding of why they made such a drastic choice.
+When you think about William Shakespeare's play, *Romeo and Juliet*, words like love, passion, and tragedy probably come to mind.
+It's this gripping tale of two young lovers who tragically take their own lives, capturing hearts for generations.
+But why do they end up doing something so extreme?
+This essay's gonna dive into that question by looking at things like societal pressures, impulsive behavior, and the whole idea of fate.
+By digging into these reasons, maybe we can understand why they made such a big choice.

-First off, let's talk about societal pressure.
-Romeo and Juliet live in Verona, where their families, the Montagues and Capulets, are sworn enemies.
-This feud makes their love a big no-no, almost like a betrayal to their families.
-The pressure to fit in with what society and their families expect is huge.
-Juliet even says, "Deny thy father and refuse thy name, / Or, if thou wilt not, be but sworn my love, / And I'll no longer be a Capulet" (2.2.33-35).
-She's basically begging to escape the heavy load of her family's expectations.
-This kind of pressure makes them think dying is the only way out, the only way they can be free together.
+First up, let's chat about societal pressure.
+Romeo and Juliet are living in Verona, where their families—the Montagues and Capulets—are sworn enemies.
+Their love isn't just frowned upon; it's like a betrayal to their families.
+The pressure to stick with what society and family expect is massive.
+Juliet even says something like "Deny thy father and refuse thy name."
+She's basically begging to escape the weight of her family's expectations.
+This kind of stress makes 'em feel like dying is the only way out, the only way they can truly be together.

-Then there's their impulsive behavior.
-Romeo and Juliet are young and super passionate, often acting without thinking things through.
-Look at how quickly Romeo decides to crash the Capulet party or how fast Juliet agrees to marry him.
-This kind of impulsiveness shows up big time at the end.
-When Romeo hears Juliet's "dead," he doesn't think twice—he buys poison to kill himself.
-And when Juliet wakes up and finds him dead, she doesn't hesitate either; she grabs his dagger and ends her life.
-Their quick decisions show just how intense their love is and how they can't see past their immediate pain.
-When Romeo shouts, "Then I defy you, stars!"
-(5.1.24), he's showing his impulsive nature and his refusal to accept anything but death.
-Their quick, rash actions highlight their struggles and lead them to believe suicide is the only escape.
+Then there's how impulsive they are.
+Romeo and Juliet are young and full of passion, often acting without really thinking things through.
+Just look at how quick Romeo is to crash the Capulet party or how fast Juliet agrees to marry him.
+That impulsiveness shows up big time at the end.
+When Romeo thinks Juliet's dead, he doesn't hesitate—he buys poison to end his life right then and there.
+And when Juliet wakes up and finds him gone, she doesn't wait either; she takes his dagger and follows suit.
+Their snap decisions show just how deep their love runs, but also how they can't see beyond their immediate pain.
+When Romeo cries out "Then I defy you, stars!" it highlights his impulsiveness and refusal to accept anything but death as an option.

 Browse our vast selection of original essay samples, each expertly formatted and styled